Bill Todman: Early life

+Todman was born in New York City in 1916.
+He was originally named Wilbur Selden Todman, but later changed his name to William in honor of his late uncle.
 Todman was the son of a Wall Street accountant, Frederick S. Todman, CPA, whose accounting firm was known as Frederick S. Todman & Co. and for many years was located at 111 Broadway, downtown Manhattan.
 The firm represented some of the United States' biggest companies, including the New York Stock Exchange, American Stock Exchange, Polaroid, Eastman Kodak, and Chase Manhattan Bank.
 Frederick S. Todman lectured in post-World War II Japan as part of that country's economic reconstruction, and wrote several quintessential books on Wall Street Accounting.
 Bill Todman's brother, Howard, was vice president and treasurer for Goodson-Todman Productions.

+In 1941, while working on the local quiz show, The Battle of the Boroughs, he met Mark Goodson, which at that time a local radio announcer.
+This was soldiifed into the Goodson-Todman partnership to start the radio hit Winner Take All.

 Game shows

 Todman teamed up with Mark Goodson for radio shows.
 According to radio historian J. David Goldin, among their early work together was the show Treasury Salute, a program syndicated by the Treasury Department that honored military members.
 They later collaborated in producing game shows for radio, then moved into television, where they produced some of the longest-running game shows in history.
 Their many shows included Beat the Clock, Card Sharks, Family Feud, Match Game, Password, Tattletales, The Price Is Right, To Tell the Truth, and What's My Line?

-Although both men created the programs, Todman gradually became less involved with the day-to-day operations of the game-show business and moved Goodson-Todman into a bigger business strategy.
+Although both men created the programs (Bob Stewart created Password, The Price is Right & other shows that GTProd produced).
+Todman gradually became less involved with the day-to-day operations of the game-show business and moved Goodson-Todman into a bigger business strategy.
 Todman was responsible for diversifying Goodson-Todman into the newspaper, radio station, and real estate businesses.
 The television business was lucrative, but not nearly as much as the other businesses in which Todman invested, which earned millions.
 Goodson continued to work on game shows, while Todman expanded the company.
 Goodson-Todman likely would never have survived the roller coaster of the television business, including the slow period for game shows in the late 1960s, had Todman not been aggressive in expanding the company into other ventures.